libsdl-org/SDL/docs/README-porting.md

   The first thing you have to do when porting to a new platform, is look at include/SDL_platform.h and create an entry there for your operating system.
-The standard format is __PLATFORM__, where PLATFORM is the name of the OS.
+The standard format is "__PLATFORM__", where PLATFORM is the name of the OS.
 Ideally SDL_platform.h will be able to auto-detect the system it's building on based on C preprocessor symbols.